Selangor temple riots, planned Malay rights rally could undermine unity: Analysts

 “However, I am not too worried this will escalate into a big racial tension because Malaysia is dominated by the middle class,” said Prof Azizuddin.

-Prof Syed Farid Alatas of National University of Singapore’s (NUS) Department of Sociology says the majority of Malaysians are “quite level-headed".
+Prof Syed Farid Alatas of National University of Singapore’s (NUS) Department of Sociology said the majority of Malaysians are “quite level-headed".

 “The ultra-Malay groups are trying to stir up racial issues to show up the new government, to prove that Pakatan Harapan cannot handle racial tension,” said Prof Alatas.

-“This ploy doesn’t seem to work as they tried to do something similar before the (May 9 general) elections but people still voted for more multi-racial parties,” added Prof Alatas.
+“This ploy doesn’t seem to work as they tried to do something similar before the (May 9 general) elections but people still voted for more multi-racial parties,” he added.

 For instance, they labelled Dr Mahathir an ultra-Malay turned ultra-DAP (Democratic Action Party).